5 sales compensation plan examples to get you started

 Designing compensation plans is not an easy task.
-You have to balance paying your sales rep commission in a fair way.
+You have to balance fairly paying your sales rep commission.
 However, you don’t want to overpay them.
 You also have to consider the goals laid out by the finance team.
 Not to mention trying to build a compelling VP of Sales compensation package!
 It can feel like you’re being pulled in 10 different directions.

 Below you’ll find an example sales rep compensation plan, an example SDR compensation plan, an example sales manager compensation plan, an example VP of Sales compensation plan, and an example recruiter compensation plan.
 Don’t forget to check out Compensation Hub, a free resource we created that includes more than 20 adjustable comp plan templates to support comp plan design.